 • Price per serving: Meals can range from $5 to $15 per meal.
 For a meal delivery company to earn low scores in the price category, the price per meal was over $14.
 For high scores in this category, the company averaged $8 per meal or less.

 • Ordering flexibility: If a company scored low in this category, it means the website or app was hard to use, confusing, or difficult to cancel meal subscriptions.
-High scores in this category allow users to browse menu items, easily palace orders, and skip shipments.
+High scores in this category allow users to browse menu items, easily place orders, and skip shipments.

 • Variety: Low scores were given to meal services with menus lacking either variety or abundance of options.
 Companies with rotating menus or the ability to choose from a wide selection of menu items earned the highest scores in this category.